-Non-monetary items that are measured at fair value in foreign currency are translated using the exchange rates at the date when fair value was determined j.
-Due from/to brokers
+Non-monetary items at fair value in a foreign currency are translated using the exchange rates at the date when fair value was determined.

-The Fund does not isolate that portion of unrealised gains or losses on financial instruments at fair value through profit or loss which is due to changes in foreign exchange rates.
+The Fund does not isolate that portion of unrealised gains or losses on financial instruments that are measured at fair value through profit or loss which is due to changes in foreign exchange rates.
 Such fluctuations are included in the net gains/(losses) on financial instruments at fair value through profit or loss.